life-itself/tao/onboarding/README.md

 ```
 #### Chat

-For quick messages that we won't need to refer back to, we use Google Chat and Whatsapp.
-Use email for longer messages and messages you may want to refer back to.
-You'll be added to any relevant groups as part of your onboarding.
+We use Google Chat and Whatsapp for quick messages of which there is no need to keep a record.
+We use email for longer messages and messages that someone may want to refer back to.
+You'll be added to relevant groups as part of your onboarding.

 #### Voice / Video calls

-Our default tool for video Google Hangouts and we also use Zoom.
-Video call links are automatically added to every meeting and are set up using our Google Apps calendar.
+Our default tools for video are Google Hangouts and Zoom.
+We add a video call link to every meeting set up in Google calendar.

 :::tip
 Face to face communication is a big deal for humans.
 Facial cues are very important.
 Always prefer video over voice for synchronous.